hmcneill46/muOS-MinUIfied-Theme-Generator/README.md

 MinUI Theme Generator

-This script helps you create and customize themes for your MUOS system, ensuring a consistent look and feel across your gaming library.
+This script helps you create and customize themes for your MUOS system, creating a consistent look and feel across your gaming library.
 Prerequisites

 Before running this script, ensure you have the following installed: